Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 They have the advantage of centralizing the management of semantics at the database level instead of having to replicate it for each application that needs to interact with the database.
 They can guaranteed properties of data that cannot be specified by simple integrity constraints.

-However there are also some drawback, mainly due to the different implementation of the standard by different DBMS and different proprietary extensions.
+However there are also some drawbacks, mainly due to the different implementation of the standard by different DBMS and different proprietary extensions.
 Portability across DBMS can be difficult, always document triggers if used.